bylapidist/garnet/docs: fix Americanised spelling in README.md

 ## Overview

 Welcome to the **@lapidist/garnet** monorepo, the hub for the Garnet Design System.
-This repository is organized into various packages and applications to streamline development, documentation, and maintenance.
+This repository is organizd into various packages and applications to streamline development, documentation, and maintenance.

 ### Table of Contents